Skip to content

 The WONDERBOOM 4 is the round, grab-and-go speaker built for water.
 It floats, takes a beating, and pushes 360-degree sound that fills the space around it evenly instead of firing in one direction.

-It’s IP67 rated for dust and water and survives drops, which matched our experience after it bounced down concrete pool steps.
-The Outdoor Boost button sharpened the sound noticeably at an open park.
+It’s IP67 rated for dust and water and survives drops, shrugging off a tumble down concrete pool steps.
+The Outdoor Boost button sharpens the sound noticeably at an open park.

 Battery sits in the 14-hour range at moderate volume, and the fabric loop makes it easy to hang.
 There’s no app and no wired input, so it’s a simple, durable choice rather than a tweakable one.
 Look at the Ultimate Ears WONDERBOOM 4 for color options.